 AIF is committed to integrating access and equity principles within all services provided to students.
 We recognise the rights of students and provide information, advice and support that is consistent with our core business values and code of practice.
-More information can be found in the Access and Equity Policy.
+More information can be found in the Access and Equity Policy and Procedure.

 5. Academic Misconduct